simonw/sqlite-utils/docs/cli.rst

 This command takes the same options as the ``sqlite-utils insert`` command - so it defaults to expecting JSON but can accept other formats using ``--csv`` or ``--tsv`` or ``--nl`` or other options described above.

+By default all of the SQL queries will be executed in a single transaction.
+To commit every 20 records, use ``--batch-size 20``.

 .. _cli_insert_files:

 Inserting data from files